Arcadia as an Experience of Finitude

 October 2025

-Sometimes I think that perhaps the desire that makes us aware that love is born with its days numbered requires that an Arcadia exist only under the condition of finitude.
-I believe this tension between the desired and the temporal can be beautifully glimpsed in Nus Masculins, a short film François Reichenbach shot in 16mm color in 1954, which seems to capture an ephemeral splendor of an Arcadia possible only because it can be imagined as temporal.
+Perhaps the desire that makes us aware that sometimes love is born with its days numbered also requires that Arcadia may exist only under a condition of finitude.
+I see this tension between desire and the ephemeral beautifully glimpsed in Nus Masculins, a short film François Reichenbach shot in 16mm color in 1954, which seems to capture the splendor of an Arcadia possible only because it can be imagined as temporal.

-Nus Masculins has no sound or narration, only simple editing that resembles the intimate diary of a day with friends, surrounded by bucolic scenes of youth.
-There is a nostalgia in it that recalls the Arcadia as a splendor born to vanish from the moment of its inception.
-Watching it is like remembering a summer never lived, yet with elements that feel real: young bodies, becoming mythic as they merge with desire.
-It is neither memory nor invention; it promises no eternity but offers a climax that seems perfect precisely because we know it has an end, herein lies its difference from utopia.
+Nus Masculins has no sound or narration—only simple editing that resembles the intimate diary of days shared with a friend, surrounded by bucolic scenes of youth.
+There is in it a nostalgia that recalls for me Arcadia as a glimmer born to vanish from the very moment of its inception.
+Watching this film feels to me like remembering a summer never lived, yet filled with elements that seem real: young bodies becoming mythic as they merge with desire.
+It is neither memory nor invention; it promises no eternity, but offers a climax that feels perfect precisely because we know it will end.
+Herein lies its difference from utopia.

-In utopia, desire seeks eternity, to attain a form of immortality.
-In the Arcadia, by contrast, fullness lies in its temporal limit: one chooses to die in a sublime instant as a way of fulfilling oneself.
-For me, Nus Masculins evokes a time and youth condemned to disappear, yet whose transience does not diminish intensity; rather, it elevates it.
+In utopia, desire seeks eternity—to attain a form of immortality.
+In Arcadia, by contrast, fullness lies in its temporal limit: one chooses to die in a sublime instant as a way of fulfilling oneself.
+For me, Nus Masculins evokes a time and a youth condemned to disappear, yet whose transience does not diminish intensity; rather, it elevates it.

-Tradition places the Arcadia in an ideal past, like a lost Golden Age.
-Marcel Proust associates it with memory: true beauty lies not in the present, but in what was and is lost.
-Yet I believe Arcadia is possible even without a past.
-Perhaps because I grew up in an era when memories were still captured in silent, grainy films, not unlike Nus Masculins, this film awakens in me a nostalgia for an Arcadia that I feel almost real, even though it never occurred.
+Tradition places Arcadia in an ideal past, like a lost Golden Age.
+Marcel Proust associates it with memory: for him, true beauty lies not in the present but in what was and is lost.
+Yet I believe that Arcadia is possible even without a real past.
+Perhaps because I grew up in an era when memories were still captured in silent, grainy films—not unlike Nus Masculins—this film awakens in me a nostalgia for an Arcadia I feel almost real, even though it never occurred.

-This short film was made in a context where open representation of homosexual affection was uncommon, not very different from my own experience.
-I remember that one of the first times I found something resembling a free expression of the kind of affection I sought in adolescence was in Evelyn Waugh’s Brideshead Revisited, where the protagonist Charles describes the relationship with his friend Sebastian as an “Arcadia with the days numbered.”
-Perhaps for this reason, from an early age I understood that Arcadia requires limitation to be complete.
+Nus Masculins was shot in 1954, in a context where open representations of homosexual affection were uncommon—not very different from my own experience.
+I remember that one of the first times I encountered something resembling a free expression of the affection I sought in adolescence was in Evelyn Waugh’s Brideshead Revisited, where the protagonist Charles describes his relationship with his friend Sebastian as an “Arcadia with the days numbered.”
+Perhaps for this reason, from an early age I understood that Arcadia requires some sort of limitation to be complete.

-Watching Nus Masculins stirs in me the memory of searching for that Arcadia, propelled by desire and by the need to find something I could call love.
-Not as a confusion between the real and the imagined, but as a conscious construction coexisting with the frustration of what was not, yet persisting as part of desire.
-It is not about what might have happened, but about the enduring need to dream that it could have, a necessity that transcends one’s own finitude.
-This possibility of the impossible and temporal is what makes me feel Arcadia more as a need than as inspiration.
+Watching Nus Masculins stirs in me the memory of my search for that Arcadia, propelled by desire and by the need to find something I could call love or freedom—not as a confusion between the real and the imagined, but as a conscious construction coexisting with what was not, and persisting as part of desire.
+It is not about what might have happened, but about the enduring need to dream that it could have—a necessity that transcends one’s own finitude.
+This possibility of the impossible and the temporal is what makes me perceive Arcadia more as a need than an inspiration.

 The film Nus Masculins by François Reichenbach is available for viewing on Archive.org, a public digital archive providing access to cultural and audiovisual materials.
 Access provided for cultural purposes only.